What is the fastest way to recover from B12 deficiency?

 Recovery from vitamin B12 deficiency can be slow, with some symptoms improving gradually over six to 12 months.
 However, certain issues like numbness, tingling, and cognitive deficits may persist and require long-term rehabilitation.
 Physical or occupational therapy can help manage balance and coordination problems, while cognitive rehabilitation can assist in improving thinking and problem-solving skills.

-Vitamin B12 deficiency can sometimes be linked to underlying health conditions, including cancer, though it’s not typically a direct sign of cancer.
-Here’s how they can be related:
+Vitamin B12 deficiency can occasionally be associated with underlying health conditions, including cancer, although it is not usually a direct indicator of cancer.
+Here’s how they may be connected:

 - Gastrointestinal cancers: Cancers in the stomach, intestines, or pancreas can interfere with the body’s ability to absorb vitamin B12, leading to a deficiency.
 For example: